 It happens to the best of us: that awkward moment when you just can't stop with the hiccups.
 I know that when I've had hiccups that just won't go away—no matter how many times I've had the nearest person in the room try to scare them away, or tried jumping up and down on one leg—I've wondered, "What if I'm haunted by hiccups for the rest of my life?"

 Then one day, a roommate taught me a trick that has never failed me.
 Keep scrolling to learn what it is!

-The hiccup-eliminating trick is to swallow three times consecutively while holding your breath.
-It might sound totally crazy at first, or seem impossible, and though I can't promise it will work on you, it has worked on every single person I've ever taught it to.
 You probably know the "hold your breath" trick.
 That's an old-school one, and for me, it never worked.
-With this one, you hold your breath, then swallow three times in a row without taking in any new air.
-One, two, three.
-It's pretty hard to do, in fact, but you can practice right here and now whether you have hiccups or not.
+Here's what has worked: hold your breath, then swallow three times in a row without taking in any new air.
+It might sound totally crazy or seem impossible at first.
+Though I can't promise it will work on you, it has worked on every single person I've ever taught it to.
+It's pretty hard to do, in fact, but you can practice right now whether you have hiccups or not.

 Do you have a no-fail, tried-and-true hiccup trick you swear by?
 Share it in the comments below!